Tomás Garrido Canabal: Biography

 Roberto Hinojosa, the Bolivian revolutionary, described Garrido's Tabasco as "the Bethlehem of the Socialist dawn in America" and Garrido as an "academic and farmer, intellectual and rancher, a guide and soldier of socialism".

 Garrido Canabal's administrative achievements included stimulating the social development of the state of Tabasco by means of agricultural and social policies and his support for the enfranchisement of women.
 In 1934, he introduced women's suffrage to Tabasco, making him the second governor to do so after Felipe Carrillo Puerto of the Yucatán twelve years earlier.
 Garrido Canabal's Tabasco was one of several states "vying with one another for the title 'Laboratory of the Revolution'."
-As Governor, however, he also issued rigid decrees against corsets and alcohol and outlawed tombstones.
+As Governor, he also issued rigid decrees against corsets and alcohol and outlawed tombstones.

 When Lázaro Cárdenas was elected president in 1934, his first cabinet was hand-picked by his patron, Plutarco Elías Calles, the "Jefe Máximo" and power behind the presidency.
 Calles named fellow anticlerical Garrido Canabal as Secretary of Agriculture to Lázaro Cárdenas's cabinet.
 Garrido Canabal brought the Red Shirts to Mexico City.
 Soon after Cárdenas took office, he turned against Garrido Canabal.
 In 1935, after Garrido Canabal ordered his Red Shirts to kill Catholic activists in Mexico City seeking to return to Tabasco, Cárdenas forced Garrido Canabal to step down and into exile in Costa Rica.
 Dismissing Garrido Canabal was part of Cárdenas's political maneuvering against Calles, who had expected to continue to be the power behind the presidency.
 Politically, eliminating Garrido Canabal and Calles gained Cárdenas the grudging support of the Roman Catholic Church in Mexico.
 Garrido Canabal's paramilitary groups were subsequently disbanded.
 He was allowed to return to Mexico in 1941 and died two years later of cancer in Los Angeles, California.